crogenmuser/Website/faq/index.md

 **How long does Microblading last?**

-The treatment is considered semi-permanent and will not wash off; however, it will fade over time and may require a touch up every 6 months-two years.
+The treatment is considered semi-permanent and will not wash off; however, it will fade over time and may require a touch up every 1-2 years.
 Frequency of touch-ups depends on a number of factors including: the pigment color used (lighter colors fade faster), lifestyle (sun exposure), iron deficiency (your body absorbs iron-oxide as a supplement), and if any chemical peels come into contact with the treated areas.
 Please note that final results cannot be guaranteed as each unique skin type will hold pigments differently and break down at different rates.
 The tattooed hair strokes tend to have a more crisp look once healed on dry skin compared to more blurry strokes on oily skin.
 Touch-ups are normal for cosmetic tattoo procedures.
 The initial procedure is followed by a touch-up appointment 6-8 weeks later.

 **Can I get my eyebrows Microbladed if they were previously tattooed?**